jasdvl/sample-aspnetcore-rabbitmq/README.md

 ### 4. Sending and Viewing Messages

-- Use the **PubLib.FrontDesk.Client (Angular)** to send membership applications and book reservations via the REST API.
+- Use the **PubLib.FrontDesk.Client** to send membership applications and book reservations via the REST API.
 - These requests will be published to RabbitMQ.
-- The **PubLib.BackOffice (Blazor)** will consume these messages and display them in real time.
+- The **PubLib.BackOffice** will consume these messages and display them in real time.
-- Additionally, the Back Office can notify the Front Desk via RabbitMQ/REST when a book is ready for pickup.
+- The **PubLib.BackOffice** can also notify the Front Desk when a reserved book is ready for pickup.
+  This notification is sent via RabbitMQ and then forwarded as a SignalR message from the **PubLib.FrontDesk.Server** to the Angular client.

 ## TODO List